 Joplings Department Store Expansion

 The two storey store became fully stocked and was expanding, indeed by 1900, the staff numbered 100.
-By and large, on the ground floor there was gentlemen’s clothing, ready made and tailored.
+On the ground floor there was gentlemen’s clothing, ready made and tailored.
 In contrast, the first floor was for ladies clothing, household furniture and the tailors workrooms.

 Furthermore, it was around 1930 that people began to refer to the store as Joplings.
 This was when Hedley, Swan & Co decided to stop putting their names on any adverts for the store.
 The move to bigger premises also allowed the firm to expand their trade.
 Indeed, on the top floor they opened a restaurant too.
 For the most part, the waitresses would wear green uniforms with pink pinafores over the top.